jyotim2devops/insurancemodel/README.md

 # insurancemodel
-We will use it for insurance prediction for insurance holders and company
+We will use it for insurance prediction for insurance holders